Click for possible route/stop changes on the day of your tour here.

 Search TICKETS

-Calhoun Square
+Taylor Square

 6 Stop 6

-Calhoun Square History
+Taylor Square History

-Attractions on Calhoun Square
+Attractions on Taylor Square

-Some of the most amazing buildings of Savannah’s rich history still surround Calhoun Square, including locations such as the Massie School House, which opened in 1865.
+Some of the most amazing buildings of Savannah’s rich history still surround Taylor Square, including locations such as the Massie School House, which opened in 1865.
 The first public school in Savannah, it was originally designed by architect John Morris in 1856 and still stands today.
 Visitors also enjoy exploring 432 Abercorn, considered by many to be one of the most haunted homes in Savannah.
 Constructed in 1868 for Benjamin T. Wilson, a veteran of the American Civil War, the home features beautiful Greek Revival decor.

 Visitor Information